How to avoid broadband price increases

 Under new Ofcom rules, providers can only raise prices midway through your contract if the increases are clearly specified in pounds and pence at sign-up.
 Providers must also specify when these rises will occur.

-Providers justify a broadband increase every year so they can continue to maintain their existing level of service and invest in their infrastructure.
+They justify a broadband increase every year so they can continue to maintain their existing level of service and invest in their infrastructure.

 With many providers still implementing a broadband increase every year, you should check your contract terms carefully before signing up.